fleetdm/fleet/docs/infrastructure/file-carving.md

 For example, to extract the `/etc/hosts` file on a host with hostname `mac-workstation`:

 ```
-fleetctl query --hosts mac-workstation --query SELECT * FROM carves WHERE carve = 1 AND path = "/etc/hosts"'
+fleetctl query --hosts mac-workstation --query 'SELECT * FROM carves WHERE carve = 1 AND path = "/etc/hosts"'
 ```

 The standard osquery file globbing syntax is also supported to carve entire directories or more:
 ```
-fleetctl query --hosts mac-workstation --query SELECT * FROM carves WHERE carve = 1 AND path LIKE "/etc/%%"'
+fleetctl query --hosts mac-workstation --query 'SELECT * FROM carves WHERE carve = 1 AND path LIKE "/etc/%%"'
 ```

 ### Retrieving Carves